 - Accessibility of communication such as web pages, other written materials and the language used.

-Requesting special arrangements
+Requesting individual study arrangements

-Special Arrangements Request Form (docx)
+Individual Study Arrangements Form (docx)

-Examples of special arrangements
+Examples of individual study arrangements

-Special arrangements can involve, for example:
+Individual study arrangements can involve, for example:

 There is a portable induction loop system for students to borrow at the Joensuu and Kuopio campuses.
 The induction loop system can be borrowed at Oppari’s service desk (located in the campus library in Joensuu and in the Canthia building in Kuopio).
 Furthermore, there is a fixed induction loop system in the larger auditoriums at the Joensuu Campus (for example in auditoriums AU100 and AU206 in the Aurora building).Electric height adjustable desks can be found in the library (two desks, located closest to the staircase) and in Atrium (one desk).